-Before we look at the best online colleges in North Carolina in 2017, let’s consider how both higher education and online education are faring in North Carolina today.
+Before we dive into our list of the best affordable online colleges in North Carolina, let’s start with the state of higher education and online education in North Carolina today.

 Overview of Higher Education in North Carolina

 In North Carolina, 150 post-secondary institutions grant degrees.
 The National Center for Educational Statistics shows that approximately 75 of those schools are public institutions, 50 are nonprofit, and 25 qualify as for-profit schools.
 In 2016, more than 500,000 state residents enrolled in a higher education institution; however, these enrollment figures have decreased 4.1% from 2011, following a nationwide trend.
 In 2011, just over 580,000 residents enrolled in college.

 - 25 for-profit